Jwulfe/Cyber-Security-Bootcamp-Final-Project/README.md

 Threshold: Over 0.5%
 Vulnerability Mitigated: Mitigates excessive task power which might seem abnormal to regular functions.
 Reliability: High: most of the pings were of less than .3% of cpu utilization.

+# Network Analysis: Summary of Operations
+## Case: Time Thieves
+### Setup: At least two users on the network have been wasting time on YouTube.
+Usually, IT wouldn't pay much mind to this behavior, but it seems these people have created their own web server on the corporate network.
+So far, Security knows the following about these time thieves: They have set up an Active Directory network.
+They are constantly watching videos on YouTube.
+Their IP addresses are somewhere in the range 10.6.12.0/24.

+### You must inspect your traffic capture to answer the following questions:

+#### Using Wireshark and creating a 15 minute scan of the network, I was able to derive the following:

+*What is the domain name of the users' custom site?*

+10.6.12.157(DESKTOP-86J4BX IP address) > 10.6.12.12 (DC IP Address): frank-n-ted.com

+*What is the IP address of the Domain Controller (DC) of the AD network?*

+From “Frank-n-Ted-DC.frank-n-ted.com”: The IP Address is 10.6.12.12

+*What is the name of the malware downloaded to the 10.6.12.203 machine?
+Once you have found the file, export it to your Kali machine's desktop.*

+There is a file that was uploaded called june11.dll that is concerning. dlls are libraries that contain code that can be executed and given that this one was downloaded by a malicious actor and one of only a few items downloaded, it was investigated.

+*Upload the file to VirusTotal.com.
+What kind of malware is this classified as?*

+The Malware is considered a Trojan Spy from many of the detection sites.